bzurkowski/docker-workshops/port-publishing.md

 ## Exercises

-1. Run a `Redis` container with port `6379` exposed to the *outside* - map host port `6000` to container port `6379`.
+1. Run a `Redis` container with port `6379` exposed to the outside - map port `6000` of the Docker host to port `6379` of the container.
-2. Connect to containerized Redis instance from the Docker host and try to set several keys:
+2. Connect to containerized Redis instance via loopback address and try to set several keys:

   ```bash
   $ redis-cli -h localhost -p 6000